department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/eligibility.md

 <br>

-### If I'm still on active duty, can I get VR&amp;E benefits and services?
+### If I'm still on active duty, am I eligible for Vocational Rehab and Employment?

 You may be eligible for VR&amp;E benefits and services if you're a service member and you meet at least one of the requirements listed below.